unfoldingWord/wordMAP/README.md

 // add filtered frequency sums and ratios Object.keys(primaryIndex).forEach(primaryNgram => {
-  // frequency of this n-gram combination in the filtered corpus (this is the same value as the frequency below) primaryIndex[primaryNgram][secondaryNgram].filteredFrequency = objectSumByAttribute(primaryIndex[primaryNgram], 'alignmentFrequency');
+  // frequency of this alignment in the filtered corpus (this is the same value as the frequency below) primaryIndex[primaryNgram][secondaryNgram].filteredFrequency = objectSumByAttribute(primaryIndex[primaryNgram], 'alignmentFrequency');
   primaryIndex[primaryNgram][secondaryNgram].filteredFrequencyRatio = this.alignmentFrequency / this.filteredFrequency;
 });
 Object.keys(secondaryIndex).forEach(secondaryNgram => {
-  // frequency of this n-gram combination in the filtered corpus (this is the same value as the frequency above) secondaryIndex[secondaryNgram][primaryNgram].filteredFrequency = objectSumByAttribute(secondaryIndex[secondaryNgram], 'alignmentFrequency');
+  // frequency of this alignment in the filtered corpus (this is the same value as the frequency above) secondaryIndex[secondaryNgram][primaryNgram].filteredFrequency = objectSumByAttribute(secondaryIndex[secondaryNgram], 'alignmentFrequency');
   secondaryIndex[secondaryNgram][primaryNgram].filteredFrequencyRatio = this.alignmentFrequency / this.filteredFrequency;
 });